-Upon the completion of the IPO, the transfer agent and registrar for our Common Stock will be Nevada Agency and Transfer Company.
+The transfer agent and registrar for our Common Stock is Nevada Agency and Transfer Company.
 The transfer agent's address 50 W. Liberty Street, Suite 880, Reno, NV 89501, and its telephone number is (775) 322-0626.
 Our shares of Common Stock will be issued in uncertificated form only, subject to limited circumstances.